GeorgeNAL/NALathletics-blog/_posts/2020-07-09-stanford-athletics-program-cuts-endowments.md

 Clayton Murphy, who is the most vocal member of University of Akron’s cross-country alumni pushing for private funding of the school’s recently discontinued program, said Akron’s athletic department is passing up the chance to say “We made a mistake.
 We can privately fund these programs.
 We can keep the athletes here.”
 According to Murphy, “Everyone would understand if you can privately fund a program, it doesn’t deserve to be cut in the first place.”

-Some people did understand that, 4-5 years ago, while he was a student-athlete at Akron.
+Some people did understand that, 4-5 years ago, when he was a student-athlete at Akron.

 While Murphy is [criticizing the university’s lack of transparency](https://www.cantonrep.com/sports/20200630/olympian-clayton-murphy-says-uarsquos-handling-of-eliminated-sports-damaged-reputation-relationship-with-donors) around their program cuts, he should be zipping around Akron’s athletics department to see if the XC/TF program got the proverbial memo about endowments, and if they chose to ignore it.